 These sturdy, sophisticated structures have proven to stand the test of time too.

-Researchers estimate that up to 31 per cent of global carbon emissions could be cut if buildings were made from engineered wood, instead of steel and concrete.
+Researchers estimate that up to 31 per cent of global carbon emissions could be cut if buildings were made from wood, instead of steel and concrete.

 This is according to a joint study by Yale and the University of Washington in 2014.